LTUC/amman-dotnet-401d2/Curriculum/Class11/Readme.md

-# Class 11: Intro to MVC and Core
+# Introduction to Model-View-Controller (MVC)

+Welcome to the world of MVC!
+We will learn about the Model-View-Controller (MVC) architectural pattern!

 ## Learning Objectives

-1. The student will implement their own MVC web application
+### Students will be able to

+#### Describe and Define

-1. The student will practice the separation of concerns concepts through the MVC architectural pattern.
+- The student will be able to successfully describe the separation of concerns concepts through the MVC architectural pattern.
+- The student will be able to successfully define the required components of the web request response cycle with the integration of MVC.

+#### Execute

+- The student will implement their own full stack web application using the MVC architectural pattern
+- The student will deploy a web application to Azure App Services

-## Lecture Outline
+## Today's Outline

 ### MVC
 MVC is an architectural pattern used in web applications.